How to Spend 4 Day on Maui (Spring Itinerary)

 From Kahului, we headed northwest along Highway 340.
 The Waihe’e Ridge Trailhead was located roughly 20 minutes away from Kahului.
 An almost empty parking lot welcomed us on that windy spring day.

 A trail sign instructed to walk up a paved trail.
 A herd of cows grazed on the hill that the trail was running through.
-Spectacular views of the ocean, which waters range from blue to turquoise colors, opened up to our right and behind us.
+Spectacular views of the ocean with water that ranged from blue to turquoise colors, opened up to our right and behind us.
 Only noisy gusts of wind disturbed peace and serenity that embraced the area, still void of crowds of travelers, in those early spring days.

 The Waihe’e Ridge Trail is 4 miles long (out and back) and considered a challenging hike.
 You can hike the entire distance or turn back at the first overlook after feasting your eyes on a waterfall cascading down the mountainside in the distance.